Data Driven Modeling of Turbocharger Turbine using Koopman Operator: NARX Approach

 \section{NARX Approach}

 The NARX is a recurrent dynamic network that uses a feedforward network and feedback information in the form of time-delayed inputs \emph{$u_{l-1}$}, or output estimates \emph{$y_{l-1}$} to predict the output $y_l$.
-The prediction from the neural network $y_l(t)$ is given by:
+This prediction $y_l$ is given by:

-where $u$ are the inputs to the network, and $n_u$, $n_y$ are the timestep delays at input and output predictions, respectively.
+where $u$ are inputs to the network, and $n_u$, $n_y$ are timestep delays at input and output predictions, respectively.

 One of the major advantages of using this network is that it acts as an adaptive filter which eliminates the high frequency components from the predictions \citep{mandic2001recurrent}.
-This is an added advantage for modeling turbine outlet temperature where it is certain that the thermal dynamics cannot be found at higher frequencies, and hence can be filtered \citep{suyash2021}.
+This is an added advantage for modeling $T_\text{tur,out}$ where it is certain that the thermal dynamics cannot be found at higher frequencies, and hence can be filtered \citep{suyash2021}.
 In order to make a fair comparison with the EDMD approach, a first order Markov property is assumed as shown below:

 where $t_d$ indicates the time delay of inputs.
-Due to physical location and operating environment, a thermocouple with large thermal mass is used to measure turbine outlet temperature.
+Due to physical location and operating environment, a thermocouple with large thermal mass is used to measure $T_\text{tur,out}$.
 This results in a significant delay in the temperature measurement.
 Thus, different input delays are assumed for modeling respective outputs (i.e, $N_t$ and $T_\text{tur,out}$).

 Since there was an instantaneous response in $N_t$ when the inputs are excited, the input delay is set to $0.1$ s \citep{suyash2021}.
 The number of neurons in the hidden layer is explored from 4 to 20 with an increment of 2, and the best performance is obtained when the number of neurons is set to 20.
 Fig. \ref{fig:NARX_Nt} shows the tuned NARX architecture for modeling $N_t$.